rmolinamir/react-png-modal/README.md

 ## Features

 1. ESC key event listener triggered for desktop users, pressing it will close the modal.
-1. You can place it anywhere on your DOM tree and have multiple modals (thing of it like a HOC for whatever you pass as children).
+1. You can place it anywhere on your DOM tree and have multiple modals (think of it like a HOC for whatever you pass as children).
 2. Can handle any type of children.
 It has a max-width of 500px, but it's a property that can be changed by passing a prop named `maxWidth` (see below for all the other available props).
-3. The modal's CSS may be changed without disrupting the functionality of the modal (**don't change the position: relative though or else it'll bad because it will overflow the backdrop, if you need something absolutely positioned then do it through a child div element.**).
+3. The modal's CSS may be changed without disrupting the functionality of the modal (**don't change the position: relative though or else it'll look bad because it will overflow the backdrop, if you need something absolutely positioned then do it through a child div element.**).

 Props             |     Functionality
 -------------     |     -------------